 The body mass index, or BMI, is a number calculated from a person's weight and height.
 The number itself doesn't measure body fat directly, but it provides an indicator of body fatness for most people, and is used to screen for weight categories that may lead to health problems, according to the Centers for Disease Control and Prevention.

-To use the widget on the left, provide your height and weight, and press calcuate.
+To use the widget on the left, provide your height and weight, and press calculate.
 You can provide your measurements using either English or metric system.

 Now that you have your BMI, you can determine your weight status category using the following table:

 "For most of the population, BMI is the measurement of choice for determining weight-related disease risk but should be not be the only measure used as part of an assessment," said Christine Santori, a nutrition expert and registered dietitian at the Center for Weight Management at Syosset Hospital in New York.
 "For more accurate results, BMI should be used in combination with other measurements of disease risk such as waist circumference."

 BMI in children and teens